 6) Read your paper from back to front

 This slows down your brain and you’ll be amazed at how many mistakes you can find now.

 7) Don’t rely on spell check

-Spell check is a useful tool to find most spelling mistakes.
-However, it won’t find inappropriate words like “He accepts the peer reviewers to understand the importance of his work and expect it for publication.”
+Spell check is a useful tool to find the most spelling mistakes.
+However, it won’t find inappropriate words like “He accepts the peer-reviewers to understand the importance of his work and expect it for publication.”
 So do not rely completely on Spell check.